 I read and hear lots of exaggerations these days about the safety of Athens - there's not a war going on here, you know (at least not yet).
 Incidents like those mentioned happen in every major European city but somehow the Athens facts are "ballooned" in a ridiculous way!
 Aren't there protests and problems in Istanbul, where a few days ago, there were "riots" in Taksim square ???

 I live in Athens and I DON'T work in tourism.
 It's a great city in many ways, but it's changed a lot recently.
 Our MAYOR says publically that the streets aren't safe at night.
 Please understand that it effects everyone, not just residents.
 Be very careful of pickpockets, stay out of any area that isn't a tourist spot if you aren't white, and keep abreast of the many demonstrations and strikes (they're announced the day before usually).
-Avoid the 'bargain' hotels - many are n ice, but they're cheap because they're in dangerous streets. almost 8 years agoAnswered by Nikos via WorldNomads.com
+Avoid the 'bargain' hotels - many are n ice, but they're cheap because they're in dangerous streets. about 8 years agoAnswered by Nikos via WorldNomads.com